AeroFlorian/netconf-ctf-needed-files/README.md

 Same as edit-config, easiest way is to use `user-rpc` and use vim to paste the rpc you want to send:

 ![User RPC](doc/user_rpc.png)

+## ORAN CTF

+### How to launch challenges

+For O-RAN Challenges, a different docker image is used for the Netconf Server, as O-RAN official Yang Models are installed

+To launch each of the challenges, use command `make launch_oran_challenge CHALLENGE=X`.

+You can still use keyword `make connect_cli` to enter cli container and connect automatically to the Netconf Server.

+As opposed to the NETCONF challenges, the flags will not be directly readable from the data.

+Each challenge will ask you one type of data, you will then have to ask the Netconf Server for validation, using `validation` module (get the schema yourself!).

+In case your answer is the right one, the Netconf Server will give you the flag.

+### Links and Materials

+In order to understand what is needed, you will need to have access to:

+- Official WG4 MPlane Specification
+- Official Yang Models provided by O-RAN WG4

+The links are available in the home page of the Netconf + ORAN CTF.